lesun90/raspberrypi-realTime-temperature-plot/README.md

 # Raspberry Pi Real-time Temperature Plot

-The purpose of this project is to track and plot temperature using Arduino + Raspberry Pi + temperature sensor.
+The purpose of this project is to track and plot temperature in realtime using Arduino + Raspberry Pi + temperature sensor.

 It create a webserver on Raspberry Pi to collect data from Arduino (update per ms) and display on Html page.